cs1302uga/cs1302-ce05/README.md

 1. Verify that files were generated and placed in the `doc` directory before continuing.
    What do the `-d`, `-sourcepath`, and `-subpackages` options mean?

-1. Verify that you have a `public_html` directory in your home directory.
-What commands did you type to check this?
-If the `~/public_html` directory does not exist, then you should create it.
-The purpose of this directory on Nike is to support student websites, which will be illustrated in the following steps.

-   **NOTE:** You are fully responsible for anything that you host through your Nike website.

 1. Use `ln` to create a symbolic link (shortcut) named `cs1302-ce05-doc` in your `public_html` directory.
 The symbolic link should link to the `doc` subdirectory containing the API documentation website created in a previous step.
 Write the exact command used in your notes.

+   **NOTE:** You are fully responsible for anything that you host through your Nike website.

 1. The symbolic link created in the last step is called `cs1302-ce05-doc`.
 You can see it if you change into your `public_html` directory and perform an `ls -l`.
 What are two things in